erector/erector/README.txt

 To install as a gem:

-* sudo gem install hoe
+* sudo gem install erector

 To install as a plugin: